Versal/react-player-adapter/README.md

 An adapater component for React apps that makes it easy to integrate with a `VersalPlayerAPI` instance.
 [Read more](components/player_adapter/README.md)

-## Mixins

-`PlayerAdapter` is uses several mixins that are exported if you want to build your own similar component.
-[Read more](mixins/README.md)

 ## Development

 Watch and run tests.